ckchen1417/ml-for-finance/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+First, let's explore the data.
+Any time we begin a machine learning (ML) project, we need to first do some exploratory data analysis (EDA) to familiarize ourselves with the data.
+This includes things like:

+    raw data plots
+    histograms
+    and more...

+I typically begin with raw data plots and histograms.
+This allows us to understand our data's distributions.
+If it's a normal distribution, we can use things like parametric statistics.

+There are two stocks loaded for you into pandas DataFrames: lng_df and spy_df (LNG and SPY).
+Take a look at them with .head().
+We'll use the closing prices and eventually volume as inputs to ML algorithms.

+Note: We'll call plt.clf() each time we want to make a new plot, or f = plt.figure().
 ### Markdown